 Sac City Gamer is run by Daniel Wilson and sometimes features contributions from other journalists from the Sacramento region.

-Our main focus is on the gaming community in the Sacramento, area but we also cover the biggest and most important news from the gaming industry.
-Beyond that, we aim to inform our viewers with great reviews, fun lists and useful resources.
+Our main focus is on the gaming community in the Sacramento area, but we also cover the biggest and most important news from the gaming industry.
+Beyond that, we aim to inform our readers with great reviews, fun lists and useful resources.

 Sac City Gamer adheres to journalistic standards, including Associated Press style and the SPJ code of journalistic ethics, but we also have some style guidelines unique to SCG.

-The Sac City Gamer reporters follow a strictly unbiased approach to news coverage.
-The opinion articles, reviews and lists represent the opinion of the individual writer and don’t necessarily reflect the opinion of the website.
-Feature articles tend to have a mix of facts and opinion and we try to be as transparent as possible when our own views are introduced.
+The Sac City Gamer reporters follow a strictly-objective approach to news coverage.
+The opinion articles, reviews and lists represent the opinion of the individual writer and don’t necessarily reflect the opinion of the website, its owner or the opinions of other contributors.
+Unlike traditional journalism, feature articles like lists, retrospectives and sometimes previews tend to have a mix of facts and opinion.
+This is a blog-style news site, so we like to have fun when we can and keep things lighthearted.
+We try to be as transparent as possible when our personal views are introduced.

 We encourage you, the reader, to give us your opinion as well via the comments section, our Facebook page and on Twitter.
-We are also working to better utilize Twitch, YouTube and Instagram.
+We are also working to better utilize Twitch, YouTube and other social media networks.
+But we want you to be respectful of others.
+We do not tolerate trolls or anyone who isn't here to have a good time.

-We don’t usually cover game updates for already-released games (DLC, patches, etc. because if you play these games, you know about the updates or where to find that information), rumors or leaks, gossip or non-major game industry drama.
-We also don’t cover much PC or mobile game news, but we’d like to be able to do more of that.
+We usually don't cover game updates for already-released games (DLC, patches, etc.) because if you play these games, you know about the updates or where to find that information.
+We also do not cover rumors or leaks (until confirmed), gossip or non-major game industry drama.
+We also only occasionally cover technology, movies, TV, PC gaming and mobile gaming.

 We want your contributions!

 If you’d like to get involved with Sac City Gamer (you don’t have to be from the Sacramento area, but it is preferred if you want to do more than just cover general gaming), please contact us.
-We are also looking for a designer and possibly someone with a background in marketing and SEO.
 Just keep in mind that these are unpaid positions for the time being.
 Help us grow and maybe we can all make some money together!

 Sac City Gamer was established on October 11, 2012 by Daniel Wilson as a personal blog.
 It quickly grew into much more than just a blog as Daniel and the site’s first contributor, Michael Jones, began covering news, reviewing games and more.

-On January 2, 2016, the website adopted a new name, Shortcut Gamer, to help expand to viewers and content beyond the Sacramento area while maintaining the SCG acronym and adopting the moniker that the site was the “fastest route to gaming news, reviews and more”.
+On Jan.
+2, 2016, the website adopted a new name, Shortcut Gamer, to help expand to viewers and content beyond the Sacramento area while maintaining the SCG acronym and adopting the moniker that the site was the “fastest route to gaming news, reviews and more.”

 Along with the reboot came a renewed focus on the local connection.
-Sac City Gamer is now more dedicated to the Sacramento region than ever before, but also welcomes gamers from around the world to see why Sacramento has the best gamers in the industry.
-We still cover all the big news, review games and write awesome feature articles and lists, but a big focus is once again on the gaming community in and around the capital city of California.
+Sac City Gamer is now more dedicated to the Sacramento region than ever before, but also welcomes gamers from around the world to see why the River City has the best gamers in the industry.

 So, bookmark SCG today and be a part of something special.
-Even if you’re not from Sacramento, there’s plenty of great content here for every gamer and you can feel confident our coverage is accurate and trustworthy.
-Plus, you’ll be supporting up-and-coming gaming journalists who truly care about providing information to readers.
+Even if you’re not from Sacramento, there’s plenty of great content here for every gamer and you can feel confident our coverage is accurate and trustworthy as SCG only works with trained journalists and professional members of the gaming community.

 Unless otherwise specified, all content on this website:

 Reproduction of anything from this website without permission from Daniel Wilson or the content’s respective owner(s) is strictly prohibited.
 Any violations will be taken seriously and legal action will be pursued.
-Any images on this site that are not owned by SCG or its affiliates are used under fair-use laws and will be removed upon request by their respective owners.
+We do not always specify where images are from, but they are owned by SCG, used with permission, are from official press kits or releases or are used under fair-use laws.
+Any images desired to be removed by their respective owner(s) will be removed immediately upon request.

-Thank you for supporting SCG.
+Thank you for supporting SCG!
 Please bookmark our site and check back often.
-We update every day.
+We aim to update every day and promise we will not spam your inbox or social media feed.